 In the case where the system disk is saturated by paging, as described in Section 4.2.1, you may want to consider adding one or more page files, on separate disks, to share the activity.
 This option is more attractive when you have space available on a disk that is currently underutilized.
 Use the SYSGEN commands CREATE and INSTALL to add page files on other disks.
-(See the VAX/VMS System Generation Utility Reference Manual.)
+(See the VMS System Generation Utility Manual.)

-The discussion of AUTOGEN in the VAX/VMS System Manager's Reference Manual includes additional considerations and requirements for modifying the size and location of the page file.
+The discussion of AUTOGEN in the Guide to Setting Up a VMS System includes additional considerations and requirements for modifying the size and location of the page file.